gchq/stroom-docs/content/en/community/roadmap.md

 ### Modularisation
-Separation of Stroom components into discreet modules that have clear APIs and separate persistence where required to reduce coupling.
+Separation of Stroom components into discrete modules that have clear APIs and separate persistence where required to reduce coupling.

 ### Modernisation of libraries